Indonesian hip-hop

-Indonesian hip hop is hip hop music created in Indonesia.
+Indonesian hip-hop is hip-hop created in Indonesia.

 History and styles

-Hip hop music began to be produced in Indonesia in the early 1990s, with the first Indonesia artist to release a full-length hip hop album being the emcee Iwa K. It became especially popular in the eastern provinces, such as of Papua and Maluku.
+Hip-hop music began to be produced in Indonesia in the early 1990s, with the first Indonesian artist to release a full-length hip-hop album being the emcee Iwa K. It became especially popular in the eastern provinces, such as of Papua and Maluku.
 As of 2023, the 50th anniversary of hip hop music since its birth in New York City, the genre is still going strong in Indonesia.

-Many Indonesian hip hop groups rhyme in the Indonesian language, but there are also groups that rhyme in English.
+Many Indonesian hip-hop groups rhyme in the Indonesian language, but there are also groups that rhyme in English.
 Variously, songs often combine formal Indonesian with street slang, youth code, regionally colored pronunciations, and even expressions from regional languages (typically Javanese, Sundanese, or Betawi).
-Indonesian hip hop is often mixed with heavy metal, dubbed "hip-metal".
+Indonesian hip-hop is often mixed with heavy metal, dubbed "hip-metal".
 Groups such as Iwa-K and Denada produce music in this style.

-One key feature of Indonesian hip hop that is different compared with American hip hop is that the language used in Indonesian hip hop is more polite and does not use vulgar language, and does not often make references to sex and violence.
+One key feature of Indonesian hip-hop that is different compared with American hip-hop is that the language used in Indonesian hip-hop is more polite and does not use vulgar language, and does not often make references to sex and violence.

-Indonesian hip hop music is a youth subculture.
+Indonesian hip-hop music is a youth subculture.
 It has been seen as a form of protest against the New Order government's state-imposed understanding of the Indonesian cultural identity.
 It has largely been condemned by key political figures such as former president B.J.
 Habibie.
 In January 1995, Habibie raised objections against organising an Indonesian rap festival.
 As reported in the weekly magazine Gatra, Habibie stated:

 The younger generation shouldn't want to be enslaved by an aspect of foreign culture which isn't even liked in its own country.
 It's not even appropriate over there, much less in Indonesia.
 It's not suitable...
 I don't agree with it because it's of no use whatsoever, especially for the young generation.

-Papuan hip hop musicians often examine political issues such as Papuan independence.
+Papuan hip-hop musicians often examine political issues such as Papuan independence.